Finance Advice that Could Benefit You in Later Life

 Mathematically it almost always makes sense to pay off debt before adding to your savings.

-This is especially true of high interest debt that can’t be deducted on your taxes.
+This is especially true of high-interest debt that can’t be deducted from your taxes.
 On the other hand, paying a traditional mortgage loan early will only reduce the outstanding principal and the interest.

 Paying extra won’t lower your overall monthly payments, which is what happens with most credit cards when you pay down the overall amount.